Azure/doAzureParallel/README.md

 # Download the required setup scripts
 wget https://raw.githubusercontent.com/Azure/doAzureParallel/inst/getting-started/manage_account.sh

-# Create resources in West US (westus).
+# Create resources in any of the Azure regions.
 You can find a list of locations by running
-# 'az account list-locations'
+# 'az account list-locations --output table'
-# Make sure to use the 'name' field and not the 'displayName' field
+# Make sure to use the 'Name' field and not the 'DisplayName' field

-# Create a resource group, batch account and storage account
+# Create a resource group, batch account and storage account in West US.
 /bin/sh manage_account.sh create westus

 # Get the keys needed for doAzureParallel
 /bin/sh manage_account.sh list-keys
 ```

-Once they keys are listed, simply copy and paste them into your credentials.json file explained in the [Getting Started](#getting-started) section.
+Once the keys are listed, simply copy and paste them into your credentials.json file explained in the [Getting Started](#getting-started) section.
 If you lose track of your keys, you can simply re-run the 'list-keys' command any time to get them again.

 More information on using the setup scripts can be found [here](./docs/01-getting-started.md).